Circular dichroism as a probe for topology in three-dimensional semimetals: Formalism

+First, we perform a unitary transformation to a frame where the Hamiltonian is translation- invariant~\cite{goldman_dir,ozawa}.
+Then, assuming that the amplitude of the drive is small (i.e., $\mathcal{E} / \left(\hbar \, \omega \right) \ll 1 $), we expand the Hamiltonian in a Taylor expansion, and restrict ourselves to the first-order terms, to obtain the form

-For a system with non-degenerate bands, we populate an initial state $\ket{n}$ (usually the LB), and compute the transition rate to an excited state $\ket{m}$ for long times.
-This transition (or depletion) is given by Fermi's golden rule~\cite{sakurai} in the time-dependent perturbation theory, and can be written as
+For a system with non-degenerate bands, we populate an initial state, usually the LBB (labeled by $n$), and compute the transition rate to an excited state (labeled by $m$) for long times.
+This transition (or depletion) rate is given by Fermi's golden rule~\cite{sakurai} in the time-dependent perturbation theory, and can be written as (see the Appendix)

-Due to the delta function, a transition involving the $m^{\text{th}}$ and the $n^{\text{th}}$ bands yields a finite response only when the incident photons have energy comparable to $E_{mn}$.
-We further point out that the inter-band transitions create a Rabi oscillation at each $\mathbf{k}$, contributing to a linear growth of $\gamma_{mn,,\mu \nu}^{\pm}$.
-But as pointed in Ref~\cite{goldman_dir}, this effect is suppressed in a realistic material with disorder.
-We now define the local differential rate
+Here, $\mathcal{P}_{mn}^ \mu=\braket{m|\frac{\partial \mathcal{H}_0}{\partial k_{\mu}}|n}$ is the $\mu$-component of the optical matrix element between $m^{\text{th}}$ and $n^{\text{th}}$ bands, and the energy difference is $E_{mn} = E_m-E_n$.
+To check that the dimensions match correctly on both sides of the equation, we note that on the RHS, $\delta(E_{mn}- \hbar \,\omega) / \hbar$ has the dimension of inverse time and the rest of the expression is dimensionless.
+Thus, $\gamma_{mn}^{\pm}(k_\mu,k_\nu,\omega) $ gives the total number of quasiparticles scattered from the LBB per unit time, which can be measured experimentally.
+Due to the delta function, a transition involving the $m^{\text{th}}$ and the $n^{\text{th}}$ bands yields a finite response when an incident photon has an energy exactly equal to $E_{mn}$.
+However, this precise energy matching is only an idealization -- in reality, there exists a small energy window (due to the uncertainty relation) within which photons of slightly different frequencies will get absorbed.
+Thus, the delta function is often approximated as a Lorentzian with a small broadening.
+We further point out that the interband transitions create a Rabi oscillation at each $\mathbf{k}$, contributing to a linear growth of $\gamma_{mn}^{\pm}$.
+But as pointed out in Ref.~\cite{goldman_dir}, this effect is suppressed in a realistic material with disorder.